jtbrown6/macrotrack/README.md

 ### Prerequisites

+- For development:
   - Node.js 16+ and npm
+- For Docker deployment:
-- Docker and Docker Compose (for containerized deployment)
+  - Docker and Docker Compose (no Node.js or npm required on the host)

 ### Development Setup